Ganglion Cyst Removal Surgery & Treatment in Dallas, Texas

 What Causes a Ganglion Cyst?

 The true cause of a ganglion cyst is unknown.
-One likely explanation asserts that trauma or repetitive movement in the wrist causes injury.
+Some speculate that a genetic predisposition of underlying connective tissues can contribute to the frequency of occurrence.
+Another likely explanation asserts that trauma or repetitive movement in the wrist causes injury.
 Injury causes a defect in the wrist joint which allows leakage of synovial fluid from the joint into the tissues that surround the wrist.
 The cells present in this area react with the synovial fluid to create the gelatinous material of the cyst, which is then walled off by the body, forming the ganglion cyst capsule and pedicle.

 What are the Symptoms of a Ganglion Cyst?